-The purpose of this report is to table, for Audit Committee's information, the results of the final audit of MRC's Annual Financial Statements.
-This audit was completed by Council's external auditors (SBB Partners) on behalf of the Queensland Audit Office.
+The purpose of this report is to table, for Council's information, the results of the final audit of MRC's Annual Financial Statements.
+This audit is completed by Council's external auditors (SBB Partners) on behalf of the Queensland Audit Office.